styx-emulator/styx-emulator/docs/source/developer/repository_tasks.rst

-      feature-add          Add features to a DAG of crates at a time rust-version-update  Used for updating the version of rust in the codebase adr                  Generate a template file for a new ADR rfc                  Generate a template file for a new RFC help                 Print this message or the help of the given subcommand(s)
+      feature-add          Add features to a DAG of crates at a time rust-version-update  Used for updating the version of rust in the codebase adr                  Generate a template file for a new ADR help                 Print this message or the help of the given subcommand(s)

     Options: